patchstack/documentation/src/content/docs/FAQ Troubleshooting/Technical/how-to-fix-the-missing-security-headers-issue.md

 Additionally, in order to permanently remove the X-Powered-By header instead of using the above changes, set the expose_php value of your PHP configuration to "Off".
 You may have to ask your host to make the above changes.

-<i>Note that it may take up to 12 hours before the security headers error in the app is resolved.
-Or click on the "<b>Rescan</b>" button when you view your application in Patchstack App.</i>
+<i>Note that it may take up to 12 hours before the security headers error in the App is resolved.